 Sometimes it is required to define resource information, namely

-A sample for the use of this struct is given with module ALib Configuration: To load and store configuration data, this module exposes a type of ALib Enum Records and accepts custom enumeration types in various interface methods, if they just have this specific record type associated.
+A sample for the use of this struct is given with module ALib Variables: To load and store configuration data, this module exposes a type of ALib Enum Records and accepts custom enumeration types in various interface methods, if they just have this specific record type associated.

-The type has two overloaded methods Get: The first is parameterless and simply receives the resource string associated to a type with the specialization of T_Resourced.
+The type has two overloaded methods Get: The first is parameterless and simply receives the resource string associated to a type with the specialization of ResourcedTraits.
 The second takes a replacement for the resource name.
 This may be used to retrieve resource strings which are likewise associated to the type.

-A next helper struct is given with ResourceInfo which first of all is a simple struct that stores resourcing information (the resource pool and category and name strings) for later use.
+A next helper-struct is given with ResourceInfo which first of all is a simple struct that stores resourcing information (the resource pool and category and name strings) for later use.

 Besides just externalizing strings, many use cases require to access externalized data sets or even whole tables of this.

-ALib module ALib Enums provides a solution for this with its concept ALib Enum Records.
+ALib module ALib EnumRecords provides a solution for this with its concept ALib Enum Records.
 There a table of data is addressed using the C++ type information of enum types.
 Single records of a table may (or may not) be addressed by elements of the corresponding enumeration.
 The module provides convenient facilities the fields of the records and whole tables from resourced strings.

 Before you go ahead and implement your "own" solution for externalized static data, it might be worthwhile to check out if ALib Enum Records meet your requirements.